faakit/CSunPosition/README.md

 ## NodeJs socket

-Using serialport lib the connection with the Arduino serial port is established.
+Using serialport lib, the connection with the Arduino serial port is established.
 Then, using express, a socket is set up to send the information to the React page.

 ### Usage